 “Indeed, the Greens had hoped to replace the Nethergate pavement with an extension of the terrazzo but were refused permission.”

-Brian said they were allowed to build the 85-feet-tall steel and glass tower with the cinema’s name in neon letters.
+You couldn’t miss the tower with the cinema’s name in neon letters.

 The letter ‘u’ sat out of kilter: “We want ‘u’ in” being the Greens’ slogan.

-Another slogan: ‘It’s Good – It’s Green’s’ was woven into the building’s custom-made carpets.
+Another slogan: ‘It’s Good – It’s Green’s’ was woven into the building’s carpets.

 A devastating fire in August 1995 destroyed the former cinema building.

-It was only too happy to comply when Historic Scotland called on the reinstatement of the tower as part of the new £8.4 million development.
+Historic Scotland called for the reinstatement of the famous art deco tower as part of the new £8.4 million development.